daigokk/LIA/README.md

   - ⚡ Ideal for high-frequency applications
     - Supports up to 100 kHz reference frequency.
   - 🚀 Not slow
-    - Default sampling period is 2 ms. The measured sampling time for a sampling length of 5,000 is shown below.
+    - Default sampling period is 2 ms. The measured sampling period for the raw waveform sampling length of 5,000 is shown below.
       - AMD Ryzen 5 PRO 5650GE: 2.00±0.04 ms
       - Intel Core i5-7300U: 2.00±0.77 ms <- For this CPU, a sampling period of 5 ms would be optimal.
       - Intel Core i5-1235U: 2.00±0.08 ms